 Minor because: The issue was insignificant, in that the procedure was inadequate from an administrative or other minor deficiency that did not leave any quality process or construction activity indeterminate or unacceptable.

-Not minor if: The procedure was required to be qualified by performance demonstration or technical evaluation
+Not minor if: The procedure was required to be qualified by performance demonstration or technical evaluation, or

-he procedure didn’t adequately implement technical or quality requirements leaving a quality process or construction activity unacceptable or indeterminate.
+The procedure didn’t adequately implement technical or quality requirements leaving a quality process or construction activity unacceptable or indeterminate.

 EXAMPLE 8